adamkiss/hash-and-manifest/readme.md

 HAM also has a single argumented call to be used in npm scripts - `hash-and-manifest empty`, which generates _empty_ manifest.
 This is to be used at the beginning of watch/build loops, so you can expect existing manifest at the desired place at all times.

+### Silence the little "generating…" notification

+Both `hash-and-manifest` and `hash-and-manifest empty` can be silenced like so:
+- `hash-and-manifest -s`
+- `hash-and-manifest empty -s`

 ## Example configurations

 These are the configuration I use for my specific usecases: in `production` environment, assets get built into "dist" folder, fingerprinted and deployed.
 In development, they are watched and continuously built into dev folder and _not_ fingerprinted because cache is turned off locally.
 Both `dev` and `dist` folders are ignored in the repositories.